pschatzmann/ESP32-A2DP/README.md

 The supported audio codec in ESP32 A2DP is SBC: The API is using PCM data normally formatted as 44.1kHz sampling rate, two-channel 16-bit sample data.

-When you start the BluetoothA2DPSource, you need to pass the Bluetooth name that you want to connect to and a 'call back function' that generates the sound data:
+When you start the BluetoothA2DPSource, you need to pass the Bluetooth name that you want to connect to and a 'call back function' that provides the sound data:

 ```cpp
 #include "BluetoothA2DPSource.h"